 “The story line of the movie Lion King was almost simultaneously complimenting the story line of the evolution of the new South Africa,” Morake explains of the original 1994 animated film.
 Having been shackled in the apartheid system until 1991, at the time of Lion King’s development, South Africa was emerging from a history of systematic racial segregation.
 For Lebo M, the Lion King was not just a coming-of-age story of a prodigal son, it was a coming-of-age story for a nation and for himself.

-It seems too fitting that Hans Zimmer, who had been tapped to score the animated movie, called Morake to assist with Lion King.
-“I just came in to do a demo for some small project that Disney was doing,” says Morake of working on the early stages of the film.
-“I don’t even think I knew at the time that it was Disney.
+It seems fitting, too, that Lebo was called in by Hans Zimmer, who had been tapped to score the animated movie.
+“I just came in to do a demo for some small project that Disney was doing,” he says of working on the early stages of the film.
+“I don’t even think I knew at the time that it was Disney.”

 Then Disney called.
-They hired Morake as the vocal arranger for the movie, but he wound up collaborating with Zimmer on the entire score; and songs that ended up on the cutting room floor and became the bonus album Rhythm of the Pridelands.
-With his job done, Morake again returned to South Africa, his Lion King chapter seemingly closed—until he got a call to meet with director Julie Taymor about adapting the show for Broadway.
+They hired him as the vocal arranger for the movie, but he wound up collaborating with Zimmer on the entire score; songs that ended up on the cutting room floor and became the bonus album Rhythm of the Pridelands.
+With his job done, Lebo again returned to South Africa, his Lion King chapter seemingly closed—until he got a call to meet with director Julie Taymor about adapting the show for Broadway.

 “Once we were walking through Soweto [South Africa] holding hands as you do when you’re in South Africa,” says recalls producer and president of Disney Theatrical Productions Thomas Schumacher of visiting Morake in his hometown.
 “Lebo turned to me and said, ‘You realize when we first met, if we had walked through here and had lunch in this restaurant, we would have both been arrested.
 That’s something to think about.”